-I’ll be honest, I don’t really enter many competitions.
+I’ll be honest, I'm not one of those 'award winning wedding photographers', I don’t really enter any 'best wedding photography' awards or competitions.

-I know it's cliché but I focus all of my time on delivering exceptional products to my clients and schooling other photographers through my various photography, business and marketing training programmes.
+I know it's cliché but I focus my time on delivering exceptional products to my wedding couples.
+I also help other photographers through my various photography business and marketing training programmes.

-It’s not that there isn’t time to enter competitions but that it’s far more important to me that my actual customers get the amazing images they want and not a panel of dispassionate judges!
+It’s far more important to me that my actual customers get the amazing wedding photographs they're expecting, not a panel of judges!

-That said, I am shortlisted for various collections, which is obviously very nice, but this attention is not my focus.
+That said, I am shortlisted for various lists and collections every so often, which is obviously nice, but this attention is not my focus.

 My most recent mentions include being shortlisted as one of the Best Wedding Photographers of 2018 by Hen Heaven, The 50 Best Uk Wedding Photographers by Go Hen and one of the 'Top 10 UK Winter Wedding Photographers' by Professional Photographer magazine.